harsh01234s/Simplify-Money-Assignment/simplify_money_app/README.md

-# Metals Price Tracker App
+# Metals Price Tracker for Simplify Money App

 A React Native Expo application that displays live prices for Gold, Silver, Platinum, and Palladium.